richmahn/en_tn/tit/front/intro.md

 1. Paul instructs him to train people to live godly lives (2:1-3:11)
 1. Paul ends by sharing some of his plans and sending greetings to various believers (3:12-15)

+#### Who wrote the Book of Titus? ####

+Paul from the city of Tarsus was the author.
+He had been known as Saul in his early life.
+Before becoming a Christian, Paul was a Pharisee.
+He persecuted Christians.
+After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.

 #### What is the Book of Titus about? ####

 Paul wrote this letter to Titus, his fellow worker, who was leading the churches on the island of Crete.
-Paul gave him specific instructions about how to select and train church leaders.
-His letter describes how church leaders should be held to a high standard, both by Titus and by the believers.
+Paul instructed him about selecting church leaders.
+Paul also described how the believers should behave towards each other.
+And he encouraged them all to live in a way that pleases God.

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "Titus."
 Or they may choose a clearer title, such as "Paul's Letter to Titus" or "A Letter to Titus."
 (See: [[rc://en/ta/man/translate/translate-names]])